waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-eventloop.rst

    Other parameters:

-   * *stdin* can be any of these:

-     * a file-like object representing a pipe to be connected to the subprocess's standard input stream using :meth:`~loop.connect_write_pipe`
-     * the :const:`subprocess.PIPE` constant (default) which will create a new pipe and connect it,
+   * *stdin*: either a file-like object representing a pipe to be connected to the subprocess's standard input stream using :meth:`~loop.connect_write_pipe`, or the :const:`subprocess.PIPE`  constant (default).
+By default a new pipe will be created and connected.
-     * the value ``None`` which will make the subprocess inherit the file descriptor from this process
-     * the :const:`subprocess.DEVNULL` constant which indicates that the special :data:`os.devnull` file will be used

-   * *stdout* can be any of these:

-     * a file-like object representing a pipe to be connected to the subprocess's standard output stream using :meth:`~loop.connect_write_pipe`
-     * the :const:`subprocess.PIPE` constant (default) which will create a new pipe and connect it,
+   * *stdout*: either a file-like object representing the pipe to be connected to the subprocess's standard output stream using :meth:`~loop.connect_read_pipe`, or the :const:`subprocess.PIPE` constant (default).
+By default a new pipe will be created and connected.
-     * the value ``None`` which will make the subprocess inherit the file descriptor from this process
-     * the :const:`subprocess.DEVNULL` constant which indicates that the special :data:`os.devnull` file will be used

-   * *stderr* can be any of these:

-     * a file-like object representing a pipe to be connected to the subprocess's standard error stream using :meth:`~loop.connect_write_pipe`
+   * *stderr*: either a file-like object representing the pipe to be connected to the subprocess's standard error stream using :meth:`~loop.connect_read_pipe`, or one of :const:`subprocess.PIPE` (default) or :const:`subprocess.STDOUT` constants.

-     * the :const:`subprocess.PIPE` constant (default) which will create a new pipe and connect it,
-     * the value ``None`` which will make the subprocess inherit the file descriptor from this process
-     * the :const:`subprocess.DEVNULL` constant which indicates that the special :data:`os.devnull` file will be used
+     By default a new pipe will be created and connected.
+When :const:`subprocess.STDOUT` is specified, the subprocess' standard
-     * the :const:`subprocess.STDOUT` constant which will connect the standard error stream to the process' standard output stream
+     error stream will be connected to the same pipe as the standard output stream.

-   * All other keyword arguments are passed to :class:`subprocess.Popen` without interpretation, except for *bufsize*, *universal_newlines*, *shell*, *text*, *encoding* and *errors*, which should not be specified at all.
+   * All other keyword arguments are passed to :class:`subprocess.Popen` without interpretation, except for *bufsize*, *universal_newlines* and *shell*, which should not be specified at all.

-     The ``asyncio`` subprocess API does not support decoding the streams as text. :func:`bytes.decode` can be used to convert the bytes returned from the stream to text.

    See the constructor of the :class:`subprocess.Popen` class for documentation on other arguments.